Conformation

 There are not many Entlebuchers showing in AKC conformation.
 They are considered a low entry breed.
 Personally I have a hard time with the politics, lack of meaningful feedback, and outrageous expenses for such very little ring time.
 I will exhibit at bigger shows or if Entlebucher friends want to get together as part of a fun, social outing.
 I do understand the need for our rare breed to be seen and experienced by judges and the public but it is hard for me to justify the time and expense when I can choose from multiple fun performance sports any weekend.
 Really, if there are no other Entles showing, it is pointless (pun intended).
 The commeraderie and friendships add to my enjoyment of dog sports.
 I have amazing dog friends in other breeds that show in conformation but it's just not the same when you have to show alone without others from your breed.

-Our female Kai was also shown in conformation.
-Kai was pretty and structurally a nice example of a female Entlebucher though she was a bigger, "doggy" female (not as feminine & got mistaken for a male).
+Kai was also shown in conformation.
+She was pretty and structurally a nice example of a female Entlebucher just a bigger, "doggy" female (not as feminine & got mistaken for a male).
 Kai was not naturally "showy" and hated strangers touching her.
-I worked hard at making it fun hoping she could learn to enjoy it.
+I worked hard at making it fun hoping she would enjoy it.
 We gave it our best shot but Kai retired from conformation having both majors and 13 of 15 points needed toward her Championship.
-I believe in the partnership and bond that develops by working together as a team and felt the experience was good for Kai but after a while it did not seem fair.
-Looking into her eyes anyone could see how much she hated conformation showing.
+I believe in the partnership and bond that develops by working together.
+The experience was good for Kai but looking into her eyes I could see she hated conformation showing.
 And if it's not fun for the dog, why do it?
-I did what I felt was right.
+I did what felt right.
 Kai had many gifts and talents, the relationship was best served pursuing activities of mutual enjoyment!

 Jaylah finished her Conformation Champion (CH) title October 21, 2017 at 13 months.
 She earned her Championship at the same show Data had earned his 6 years earlier.
 It only took Jaylah 5 shows under 4 different judges to complete her title.
 I am proud and honored to be her partner!
 Jaylah is on the shorter side but very balanced and has a lot of nice structural qualities plus she is full of confidence and attitude!
 She displays strong natural athletic talent plus the ability to switch sports almost effortlessly with focus and enthusiam.
 Jaylah continues to make her "Czech" mark on the Entlebucher breed in the U.S.